-Participates with U.S. Attorneys in preparing and handling cases involving HUD and participates with private attorneys in handling cases involving HUD-funded activities.
-These litigation activities require cross collaboration with several program offices, including the Office of Housing, the Office of Public and Indian Housing, the Office of Community Planning and
+Participates with U.S. Attorneys in preparing and handling both affirmative and defensive litigation cases involving all HUD programs and participates with private attorneys in handling cases involving HUD-funded activities.
+These litigation activities require cross collaboration with several program offices, including the Office of Housing, the Office of Public and Indian Housing, the Office of Community Planning and Development, Office of the Chief Procurement Officer, Office of Departmental Equal Employment Opportunity, Office of Fair Housing and Equal Opportunity, etc. On assigned litigation, the incumbent provides professional and administrative legal assistance as appropriate to protect the interests of the United States and promote the priorities of the Department in lawsuits in all courts and in proceedings before administrative or quasi-judicial bodies, usually involving situations where the United States or Departmental personnel is named a party.
+The incumbent must be able to work independently, and to contribute as part of a highly functioning team consisting of other attorneys and legal support professionals from regional offices, field offices, HUD headquarters and/or the Department of

-Development, Office of Chief Procurement Officer, Office of Departmental Equal Employment Opportunity, Office of Fair Housing and Equal Opportunity, etc. On assigned litigation, the incumbent provides professional and administrative legal assistance as appropriate to protect the interests of the United States and promote the priorities of the Department in lawsuits in all courts and in proceedings before administrative or quasi-judicial bodies, usually involving situations where the United States or Departmental personnel is named a party.
-The incumbent works independently, and contributes as part of a highly functioning team consisting of other attorneys and legal support professionals from regional offices, field offices, HUD headquarters and/or the Department of Justice.
+Justice.
 Duties may involve any and all aspects of litigation including investigation and analysis of facts and law, formulation of strategy or tactics, discovery, and determining the appropriate personnel to be involved in a particular action.
 Other cases may involve the preparation of detailed litigation reports, drafting of affidavits, answers to interrogatories, or other documents or pleadings.

-Defends the agency in state court proceedings and before the Merit System Protection Board, Equal Employment and Opportunity Commission, and the Federal Labor Relations Authority, Board of Contract Appeals, Government Accountability Office, and other administrative bodies and tribunals.
+Defends the agency in state court proceedings and before the Merits System Protection Board, Equal Employment and Opportunity Commission, Federal Labor Relations Authority, Government Accountability Office, Board of Contract Appeals, and other administrative bodies and tribunals.
 Represents HUD before administrative law judges in civil rights enforcement actions alleging violations of Title VIII of the Civil Rights Act of 1968.
-The Associate Regional Counsel personally attends to the most complex and controversial legal problems that arise incident to the litigation activities of the Office.
-For matters related to defensive litigation, personnel law, and fair housing, the Associate Regional Counsel functions as the office's liaison with the U.S. Department of Justice, meeting frequently with representatives of that agency, including the U.S. Attorney and Assistant U.S. Attorneys.
+Under the authority of the Regional Counsel and Associate Regional Counsel, for matters related to defensive litigation, personnel law, and fair housing, the incumbent functions as a liaison with the U.S. Department of Justice, meeting frequently with representatives of that agency, including the U.S. Attorney and Assistant U.S. Attorneys.
 These representational activities frequently will affect the course of litigation which may be precedent setting and affect the operation of the Department, a particular program, or perhaps the state or federal government in general, and the outcomes of the cases often involve multi-million dollars claims and have significant impact on the administration of Departmental programs.